Banded broadbill: Taxonomy and systematics

 The banded broadbill was described as Eurylaimus javanicus by the American naturalist Thomas Horsfield in 1821 based on specimens from Java.
 It is the type species of the genus Eurylaimus, which was created for it.
 The name of the genus, Eurylaimus, derives from the Ancient Greek ευρυς, meaning broad, and λαιμος, meaning throat.
 The specific name javanicus comes from Java, the island on which it was discovered.
 Banded broadbill is the official common name designated by the International Ornithologists' Union (IOU).
 Another common name for the species is Javan broadbill.
 The species is called takau rimba in Malay and Nok Phaya Paak Kwaang laay leuang in Thai.

-The banded broadbill is one of two species currently placed in the genus Eurylaimus, in the typical broadbill family Eurylaimidae, a family of nine tropical species native to Southeast Asia.
+The banded broadbill is one of two species currently placed in the genus Eurylaimus, in the typical broadbill family Eurylaimidae, a family of ten tropical species native to Southeast Asia.
 Based on a 2017 study by the Brazilian researcher Alexandre Selvatti and colleagues, its closest relative is the black-and-yellow broadbill.
 These two species are most closely related to a clade formed by the black-and-red and silver-breasted broadbills, and all three genera form a sister clade to the genus Sarcophanops.
 This larger clade is sister to one formed by the long-tailed broadbill and dusky broadbill.
 Both of these clades are sister to Grauer's broadbill.
 The following cladogram shows phylogenetic relationships among the Eurylaimidae, based on the above study:

 Four subspecies of the banded broadbill are currently recognised by the IOU: